 The EPA requires regular sampling to ensure drinking water safety.
-The Village of Russia Public Water System conducted sampling for bacteria, volatile organic contaminants, total trihalomethanes, five haloacetic acids, nitrate, lead and copper during 2023.
+The Village of Russia Public Water System conducted sampling for bacteria, synthetic organic contaminants, total trihalomethanes, five haloacetic acids, nitrate during 2024.
 Samples were collected for a total of 75 different contaminants most of which were not detected in the Village of Russia Public Water System water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.